 We picked the most solid piece to be the bottom of our planter and then picked out the sides.
-We decided to go two slants high to give depth for the soil.
+We decided to go two slants high to give depth to the soil.

 Using your miter saw, cut a slant to make the end of your box.
 Using a pencil, we measured ours to be one slant high and two slants wide, then cut along the pencil lines.
 You will need two of these pieces to create the ends of the pallet planter boxes.

 Using a drill, assemble your planter boxes.
 Start with your base.
 Screw the end piece into one end by using one screw coming up through the underside of the base.
 Do that on the other end as well.
 Then, make the sides by screwing each long piece of wood to the end of the pallet.
 One screw through each side piece into the end piece will work.
 Do one slant on each side.
 Once both “bottom” long panels are secured on the piece, do a second “top” layer on each side by, again, using one screw through the side piece into the end piece.

 Flip the box over and drill a screw into the middle of each side to further secure into place.

 Now you can leave your planter box as is for a more rustic look.
 Just use EcoScraps potting soil and plant flowers and be done.

 But Isabella wanted to paint ours and truly, the possibilities for decorations on this is endless.
 You could use stencils, hand prints, almost anything to put designs on it and make it a great gift!!